sena-design-studio/hs-lp-generator/INSTRUCTIONS.md

 └── logs/                     ← Per-user audit logs (auto-written by MCP server)
 ```

 When writing files or referencing themes, always use the full OneDrive path.
-Replace `[username]` with the actual macOS username on the current machine.
+Replace `[username]` with the actual macOS username resolved during the startup diagnostic — never hardcode a username.

-**Filipe's machine:**
+**Filipe's machine (for reference only):**
 ```
 /Users/filipesena/Library/CloudStorage/OneDrive-LATIGIDLDA/MCP Claude - Documents/
 ```